 So, what does “ADDIE” mean?

 Basically, “ADDIE” comes from a simple acronym.
-Since it’s a 5 step training model, its name refers to the 5 different stages included in the process of creating a course.
-These are:
+As a 5 step training model, its name refers to the 5 different stages of creating a course:

-Every step should be made in that exact order, but revisions are integral parts of the overall model.
-So we’re talking about a circular pattern which repeats itself until trainees reach perfection.
-Also, due to the last stage of the ADDIE learning model, you get all the feedback you need so you can keep on improving both your skills and your learners’ experience.
+The reason the model is called ADDIE is that every step should be taken in that exact order.
+However, the ADDIE model follows a circular pattern that repeats itself until trainees reach perfection.
+Also, due to the last stage of the ADDIE learning model (evaluation), you get all the feedback you need so you can keep on improving both your skills and your learners’ experience.